hectoregm/groundwork/README.markdown

 The template has 100% test code coverage.

+### Remote Standalone templates.
+Groundwork is compose of several templates, some have been implemented so they can be used remotely and/or in existing rails applications:

+`
+$ rake rails:template LOCATION=http://github.com/hectoregm/groundwork/raw/master/<template>.rb
+`

+Right now you can use git and bdd templates in this way.

 ### Differences against Bort, BaseApp, etc

 The main philosophy driving base is KISS: Keep it Short and Simple.